 As each recommender is added, an automatically-generated email will be sent directly to them; they will be provided a link that they will use to upload their letter once completed.
 Formatting instructions will be included in this email; however, students are also expected to make their recommenders aware of formatting expectations.

 If there is an issue with the formatting of an applicant's letter(s), someone in the office will contact the applicant directly to alert them.
-It is then the applicant's responsibility to contact their recommender and ask for an updated copy—the office will not reach out to recommenders, except in extraordinary cases.
+It is then the applicant's responsibility to contact their recommender and ask for an updated copy to be sent to the office—the office will not reach out to recommenders, except in extraordinary cases.

 Letters are only reviewed by the office for formatting errors once all of an applicant's letters of recommendation have been received.
-We do not monitor when individual letters are received, so it is an applicant's responsibility to notify us when all letters have been submitted.
-An email will be sent to the student automatically each time a letter is uploaded.
+We do not monitor when individual letters are received, so it is an applicant's responsibility to notify us when all letters have been submitted by submitting the Letter Packet application in the Quest Portal.
+An email will be sent to the student automatically each time a letter is uploaded to facilitate tracking of letter submission.

 In the case that recommenders are unable to access the original link given to them, they are encouraged to simply email the letter to our office at firstname.lastname@example.org.
 Recommenders should not send their letters to the applicant directly.
 If desired, recommenders can also send the office a physical copy of the letter through traditional mail or by fax.
 The required contact information can be found on our website here (keep in mind this is not advised at the moment due to remote operation).